The Big Country: Plot

-Upon returning to Ladder Ranch, Leech calls McKay a liar when McKay explains he was never lost or in danger, but McKay again refuses to be goaded into a fight, which disappoints Patricia enough to make the pair reconsider their engagement.
-Before dawn and without an audience, McKay challenges Leech to a prolonged outdoor fistfight, which ends in a draw.
-In the morning, Maragon tells Patricia of McKay's purchase of the Big Muddy for her, which initially convinces her to attempt to make amends with McKay.
-However, when she learns of McKay's plan to allow the Hannasseys equal access to the water, she leaves for good.
+Upon returning to Ladder Ranch, Leech calls McKay a liar when McKay explains he was never lost or in danger.
+Again, McKay refuses to be goaded into a fight, which disappoints Patricia enough to make the pair reconsider their engagement.
+Before dawn and without an audience, McKay challenges Leech to an outdoor fistfight.
+The prolonged fight ends in a draw.
+In the morning, Maragon tells Patricia of McKay's purchase of the Big Muddy as a wedding gift for her, which initially convinces her to attempt to make amends with McKay.
+When she learns of McKay's plan to allow the Hannasseys equal access to the water, she leaves for good.

 Wanting to lure the Major into an ambush in the canyon leading to his homestead, Rufus takes Maragon hostage.
-Although McKay personally promises Rufus equal access to the water, he finds himself in a clash with Buck, which is ultimately settled with a duel.
-Buck fires before the signal, but misses, his bullet grazing McKay's forehead and leaving him open to be shot by McKay.
-Buck's subsequent display of cowardice convinces McKay to spare Buck.
-The frustrated Buck snatches another gun from a nearby civilian, forcing Rufus to kill his son.
-Rufus goes to the canyon for a final confrontation with the Major and challenges him to a one-on-one showdown.
+Although McKay personally promises Rufus equal access to the water, he finds himself in a clash with Buck, which is ultimately settled with a shootout using the old dueling pistols.
+Buck fires before the signal, his bullet grazing McKay's forehead − and leaving him open to be shot by McKay.
+Buck crawls under a wagon in a display of cowardice that convinces McKay to spare him.
+The frustrated Buck snatches another gun from a nearby cowboy, forcing Rufus to kill his own son.
+Rufus then goes to the canyon for a final confrontation with the Major and challenges him to a one-on-one showdown.
 Armed with rifles, the two old men advance and kill one another.

-McKay, along with Julie and Ramon, ride off to start a new life together.
+With that, the hostilities end, and McKay and Julie, clearly falling in love, ride off together with Ramon to start a new life together.